GxM20/FinTech_Case_Study/README.md

-# Chime: Banking in the Cloud

 ![Chime logo](https://www.business.org/app/uploads/2022/08/Chime-logo-300x86.png)

+# Banking in the Cloud

 ## Off to a Hot Start